andrewyguo/dope_training/README.md

 ```

 ## Training
-We use `torch.distributed.launch` to run the training script.
+We use `torchrun` to run the training script.
 At minimum, the ``--data`` and ``--object`` flags must be specified if training with data that is stored locally:
 ```
 python -m torch.distributed.launch --nproc_per_node=1 train.py --data PATH_TO_DATA --object CLASS_OF_OBJECT